rexresearch

 purification" processes, for example, to cleanse contaminated

-industrial level in terms of cleaning contaminated water brought
+the industrial level in terms of cleaning contaminated water

-up from below ground as well as to devices used at the household
+brought up from below ground as well as to devices used at the

-level to clean and remove contaminants and foreign ions from tap
+household level to clean and remove contaminants and foreign

-water.
-It can also be used for maintaining "clean" water in
+ions from tap water.
+It can also be used for maintaining "clean"

-swimming pools and hot tubs without the necessity for adding
+water in swimming pools and hot tubs without the necessity for

-chemicals, as is the current standard practice.
-The technology has
+adding chemicals, as is the current standard practice.
+The

-many other applied technology applications and beneficial effects
+technology has many other applied technology applications and

-energetic and reactive, and the growth of organisms such as
+are made more energetic and reactive, and the growth of

-bacteria, fungi and algae is suppressed or inhibited.
+organisms such as bacteria, fungi and algae is suppressed or

 [0023] For example, when water is the secondary material treated